biginterview/biginterview-docs/source/docs/partners/integration/_03_webhooks.md

 ### Registering webhooks

-Registering a webhook can be done through your organization's admin area, which be reached by replacing `{org}` in the following url with the subdomain for your organization:
+Registering a webhook can be done through your organization's admin area, which you can reach by replacing `{org}` in the following url with the subdomain for your organization:

 ```